nannerpusser/wordup/README.md

 # Wordament Solver App with GUI
 Description:

 This Wordament Solver app allows users to input a 4x4 board of letters and find valid words from the board based on a provided dictionary.
 The dictionary is the standard SOWPODS Scrabble list, commonly found as ``twl06.txt`` I believe.
 App's a skeleton right now without being fleshed out and properly fully implemented.
 I added some quick instructions inside the code as a comment if it was necessary for anyone.
 Will be adding a proper instruction widget in the UI, but it's all pretty straightfoward and the Wordament rules are as simple as it gets.
+Added Help Menu class, GUI components.

 Features:
 - Cross-platform (Built on Linux, runs on Windows 11.
 No DPI awareness on linux and no Mac in my realm so can't test it there even if I wanted to.